Corben-SpacedOut/SEHeadTracking/README.md

 Head tracking is commonly used in flight simulator games to use head movements to look around.
 If you don't have a head tracking system yet, no worries!
 As long as you have a webcam, you can easily get in on the action, thanks to [**opentrack**](https://github.com/opentrack/opentrack#readme)!

+***NOTE:*** *Head tracking is disabled in characted first person view by default for better playability.
+It can be enabled in the Head Tracking Options menu.*

 ## Demo Video

 [![Demo Video on Youtube](https://github.com/Corben-SpacedOut/SEHeadTracking/raw/media/media/demo-thumb.png)